ag1737/Blind-75/Prod of Arrat Ex Self/leetcode-product-except-self.md

 - `list.append(x)` adds to the **end**, not the original position

 ---

+**Disclaimer**

+code was accepted by neetcode but not by leetcode, time complexity of n^2 made it time out

 ## Complexity (Current Approach)
 - **Time:** O(n²) — nested loop